 - Have you been a godly example?
-Even as you react to them, you are responsible for your reactions not their actions. (this is the issue of pointing the finger and 4 back at your, or taking the log out of your own eye, before you take the speck out of someone else’s eye).
+Even as you react to them, you are responsible for your reactions not their actions.
+(This is the issue of pointing the finger and 4 back at you, or taking the log out of your own eye, before you take the speck out of someone else’s eye).

 - Can you be kind towards them, even if they are doing ‘wrong’?
 Find your loving voice – not bossy, not condescending, or impatient – but truly love them even though they aren’t doing the right thing?